WWOOF

 • Most people prefer quick drying fabrics for their clothing.

-• Ear plugs if you are bothered by natural night noises… roosters crowing, owls hooting, dogs barking.
+• Ear plugs if you are bothered by natural night noises… roosters crowing, owls hooting, dogs barking, cats mating, etc.

 • A rechargeable flashlight is always handy.